TENET-RCCPII/EnablingAcademy/index.md

 root: .
 ---

-Data Carpentry's aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop uses a tabular ecology dataset and teaches data cleaning, management, analysis and visualization.
+These lessons are developed collaboratively by the academic community of South Africa and aim to provide a training resource for foundational skills that can enable academics to benefit from technology in the academic setting.

 > ## Prerequisites